crushonpuchhu/unique_project/README.md

 ### Deployment

 This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

 ### `npm run build` fails to minify

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

+# About website
+ In this website we only use html tag for world map and every UI we dose,nt even use any image for map and icones